North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- This contest's over/under is 2.1 points more than the 55.9 these two squads combine to surrender per game this season.
+- The 55.9 combined points per game that these two squads have allowed this season are 2.6 fewer than the 58.5 total in this contest.

-- Tar Heels games this season feature an average total of 66.7 points, a number 8.7 points higher than Thursday's over/under.
+- The Tar Heels and their opponents have scored an average of 66.7 points per game in 2021, 8.2 more than Thursday's total.

 North Carolina Stats and Trends